 The street is lined with restaurants serving local cuisine and bars serving tapas and wine as well as cider.
 Local musicians gather at these establishments and play traditional Asturian music.

 The customers join in the singing and frequently follow the musicians out to the next restaurant.
 The revelry continues way into the evening in the restaurants and on the streets.
 A meal here is a rip-roaring good time and a must-have Spanish experience!
+This is one of the classic cultural adventures in Spain.

 Want to know more about Spain?
 Check out these reference materials packed with useful information to help you create your own adventures in Spain.